iAm-AliHaider/HR-Portal/DEPLOYMENT_GUIDE.md

 ### Common Issues:

 **Build Failures:**

+**"No Next.js version detected" Error:**
+- ✅ **Solution**: Set Root Directory to `web` in Vercel project settings
+- Go to Project Settings → General → Root Directory → Change to `web`
+- This is the most common deployment issue with this project structure

+**Other Build Issues:**
 - Check that build command is `npm run build`
 - Ensure all dependencies are in `package.json`
 - Check for TypeScript errors in build logs